oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 - Milestone 1: Demonstrate that the script can be run locally to catch lint issues.
 Demonstrate that the script runs on develop, and is passing.
 Demonstrate that the script runs for pull requests and catches lint failures being introduced by the pull request.
 Show that exemptions listed in the exemptions file are not reported.

-- Milestone 2: Demonstrate each category of lint failure in the project description has been fully resolved (i.e. by demonstrating that the linter is running for those checks, no exemptions for those types of issues exist, and the script passes).
+- Milestone 2: Demonstrate that each category of lint failure in the project description has been fully resolved (i.e. by demonstrating that the linter is running for those checks, no exemptions for those types of issues exist, and the script passes).
 Verify that each category of issue is properly caught by demonstrating the linter catching these failures if reintroduced in the codebase.
 </details>